 If one of your employees feels like they’ve been discriminated against for a disability at work, their first attempt at solving it should be to make an informal complaint to their line manager (or potential hiring manager if they are a job applicant).

-If the problem can’t be resolved informally, then the likelihood is that they will attempt to make a claim at an employment tribunal.
+On the other hand, if the problem can’t be resolved informally, then it is likely they will make a claim at an employment tribunal.

 If a tribunal finds that you failed to make reasonable adjustments, you can be liable for an unlimited amount of damages.
-This is because there is no cap on how much the tribunal could award if they believe you have behaved in a discriminatory way towards one of your employees or a job applicant.
+There is no cap on the amount a tribunal can award if they determine you have discriminated against an employee or job applicant.
+This makes the potential financial consequences significant and you risk harming your business.

 How To Avoid Complaints